skx/evalfilter/README.md

 ## Fuzz Testing

-Fuzz-testing is basically magic - you run your program with random input, which stress-tests it and frequently exposes cornder-cases you've not considered.
+Fuzz-testing is basically magic - you run your program with random input, which stress-tests it and frequently exposes corner-cases you've not considered.

 This project has been fuzz-tested repeatedly, and [FUZZING.md](FUZZING.md) contains notes on how you can carry out testing of your own.